If you seriously think you don't need to supplement your diet, you're kidding yourself.

 In the last hundred years, our food has become highly processed.

 The food industry had worked hard to convince us to eat the cheapest, highest profit margin, most addictive foods.

-Processed food and especially sugar, grains, legumes and dairy are often nutrient deficient (or "empty calories").
-The small amounts of nutrients, the contain are often malabsorbed.
-Grains and legumes have been proven to deplete nutrient stores and interfere with nutrient absorption.
-Some of these are toxix which only increases your nutrient needs.
-Grains and legumes can both cause intestinal damage which further decreases your ability to absorb nutrients.
+Processed food and especially sugar, processed and hybrid grains, too many legumes and dairy are often nutrient deficient (or "empty calories").
+The small amounts of nutrients they contain are often unable to be digested.
+Some grains and over consumption of legumes have been proven to deplete nutrient stores and interfere with nutrient absorption.
+Some of these are toxi which only increases your nutrient needs.
+Eating too much in the way of grains and legumes can both cause intestinal damage which further decreases your ability to absorb nutrients.
 The huge rise in "leaky gut" or IBS is often due to this.
-Even after stopping eating these foods, you can be in "nutrient debt" or have longstanding intestinal damage which preents nutrient absorption.
+Even after stopping eating these foods, you can be in "nutrient debt" or have longstanding intestinal damage which prevents nutrient absorption.

 Dairy protein is often inflammatory and the cruelty often involved is only now being uncovered.
 Conventional dairy often contains mycotoxins which are extremely damaging.

 Our farmers are under such pressure to reduce costs and give us ever cheaper food.